-Eastern Washington University (EWU) is a regional, comprehensive public university located in Cheney, Washington, with programs offered at campuses in Cheney, the EWU Spokane Campus and other campus locations throughout the state.
+Eastern Washington University (EWU) is a regional, comprehensive public university located in Cheney, Washington, with programs offered at campuses in Cheney, Spokane and other locations throughout the state.
 On the EWU Cheney campus, campus safety and security are shared responsibilities.
 Many departments are dedicated to making the campus a safer place to live and work.
 The University relies on every community member to contribute to the safety and security on campus by reporting crime and suspicious activities in a timely manner and using common sense when going about daily activities.
 The following information is provided to share our commitment to the security of our community, and to provide information about our campus security policies and procedures, safety programs and resources